michael-franke/K2/text/paper/reviews_2/response_letter.md

 3. addition of a few elements of emphasis in introduction, Section 4 and reflection section 6, in response to reviewer 2's comments showing that the previous version may not have made the motivation of our design sufficiently clear.

+All significant changes from the previous to this version are highlighted in a separately attached PDF.

 In the following we will give detailed responses to the comments.

 ## Editor comments